amn-rtl/p-net/README.md

 * No support for DHCP
 * No fast start-up
 * No MC multicast device-to-device
-* No support of shared device (connection to multiple controllers)
+* No support for shared inputs
 * Supports only full connections, not the limited "DeviceAccess" connection type.
 * No iPar (parameter server) support
 * No support for time synchronization